- 100% response rate

-Passionate lover of life, water skier, philosopher and traveler, with a career in law.
+Passionate lover of life, water skier, philosopher and traveler, with a career in law and philosophy.
 Amateur tango dancer.
 Need that peer pressure for yoga, tennis and meditation.

-I love my nephews (see pics), so of you join me when I visit family, be ready for a big loud Greek family.
+I love my nephews (see pics), so if you join me when I visit family, be ready for a big loud Greek family.
 You know, like those in the movies.

 Smiles are contagious.
 Be a carrier:)

 'Modus operandi on the move: don't just see but explore the world, have as many international experiences as possible.'

 I lived in 6 and traveled in 45 countries, finished my PhD in London and returned to my hometown after 20 years with part time teaching Law and Philosophy at university.
 I'll stay here until June 2021 and job will determine if I'll live here permanently or move out again, this time probably for good.

 I'm busy these days with several projects and especially my youtube channel but there are higher chances of hosting you if we have a few of the 3 random things about me in common:

 1. Chocoholic and probably super taster (there's a story with the latter)